agile-ts/documentation/docs/Interfaces.md

 #### `overwrite`

-With `overwrite` we define, if we want to overwrite our whole State with the new value.
-By default, this config is set to `false`.
+With `overwrite` we define, if we want to overwrite our whole State with the newly assigned value.
 ```ts {1}
    MY_STATE.set("finalValue", {overwrite: true});
    MY_STATE.value; // Returns 'finalValue'